M3ICRO: Machine Learning-Enabled Compact Photonic Tensor Core based on PRogrammable Multi-Operand Multimode Interference: Introduction

 To address the limitations of current PTC designs and enhance area efficiency, customized photonic devices tailored for optical computing have attracted attention.
 Multi-operand (MO) photonic devices have been explored to increase compute density.
-A compact photonic neuron based on multi-operand rings (MORRs)~\cite{NP_DATE2021_Gu2, NP_TCAD2022_Gu} was proposed to squeeze vector dot-product and Lorentzian nonlinear transmission into a single MORR by setting multiple controllers inside the ring, demonstrating high-density neuromorphic computing.
-In the multi-operand device family, another member, multi-operand MZI (MOMZI), was recently presented to partition the phase shifter in the MZI for vector dot-product with a sinusoidal nonlinear transmission.
-However, existing MO PTCs face challenges in limited weight reconfigurability and trainability difficulties associated with nonlinear transmission.
+A compact photonic neuron based on multi-operand rings (MORRs)~\cite{NP_DATE2021_Gu2, NP_TCAD2022_Gu} was proposed to squeeze vector dot-product and Lorentzian nonlinear transmission into a single MORR by setting multiple controllers inside the ring, i.e., $y=f(\sum_i\phi_i(w_ix_i^2))$.
+Compared to single-operand MRR weight banks~\cite{NP_DATE2019_Liu, NP_SciRep2017_Tait}, MORR arrays can significantly reduce ring resonator and wavelength usage.
+In the multi-operand device family, another member, multi-operand MZI (MOMZI)~\cite{NP_arXiv2023_Feng}, was recently presented to partition the phase shifter in the MZI for vector dot-product with a sinusoidal nonlinear transmission, i.e., $y=\cos(\sum_i\phi(w_ix_i))$.
+By squeezing vector/tensor operations into a single device, multi-operand devices represent a new design paradigm to scale up the compute density of optical computing.
+However, for previous multi-operand devices, inputs and weights are encoded as the electrical control signals and controller tuning coefficients, respectively.
+Hence, they face challenges in limited weight reconfigurability and trainability difficulties associated with nonlinear transmission.

-To achieve a breakthrough in the area efficiency compared to coherent PTCs based on basic devices while overcoming the limitation of existing multi-operand PTCs, we propose a novel coherent multi-path PTC design \lemon based on programmable multi-operand multimode interference (MOMMI) devices.
+To achieve a breakthrough in the area efficiency compared to coherent PTCs based on basic devices while overcoming the limitation of existing multi-operand PTCs, we propose a novel coherent multi-path PTC design \lemon based on customized programmable multi-operand multimode interference (MOMMI) devices, shown in Fig.~\ref{fig:Overview}(e).
 By leveraging the principles of light propagation and interference, combined with fine-grained refractive index tuning within the multimode waveguide, MOMMIs enable the realization of ultra-compact programmable analog matrix multiplication cores.
 Our proposed PTC, equipped with a machine learning-enabled training flow and a block unfolding method, facilitates efficient and differentiable training of complex-valued coherent PTCs based on customized devices and supports real-valued linear operations.